OpenNews/srccon/transcripts/SRCCON2017-practical-software-democracy.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Practical approaches for creating software to cover democracy Session facilitator(s): Aaron Williams, Steven Rich Day & Time: Thursday, 10-11:15am
+# Practical approaches for creating software to cover democracy

+### Session facilitator(s): Aaron Williams, Steven Rich

+### Day & Time: Thursday, 10-11:15am

-Room: Thomas Swain
+### Room: Thomas Swain

 AARON: All right, we've got a crew, let's do it.
 Hello!
 I'm Aaron.